lagom/lagom/docs/manual/common/guide/production/EnterpriseSuite.md

 * [Java example project](https://developer.lightbend.com/docs/cinnamon/current/getting-started/lagom_java.html)
 * [Scala example project](https://developer.lightbend.com/docs/cinnamon/current/getting-started/lagom_scala.html)

+See [Integrating Lagom with Lightbend Telemetry](https://github.com/lagom/lagom-recipes/blob/master/lightbend-telemetry/lightbend-telemetry-java-mvn/README.md) for a Java example of integrating Telemetry into a Lagom service.

 ## Configuring a Lagom build for Enterprise Suite

 Bintray credentials are required to build applications using the Enterprise Suite portion of the Reactive Platform.
 Lightbend customers should log into the [support portal](https://portal.lightbend.com/ReactivePlatform/EnterpriseSuiteCredentials) to obtain their credentials.
 Follow the links below to see how to supply the credentials when using sbt or Maven.